 If you wish to write, paint, live...come to the fairytale old village of Kato Mixorouma, and stay in a stone-built cottage in a garden flooded with flowers and trees on the bank of the river full of ducks and gees, and let the singing of the birds and the splashing of the river rock you to sleep and calm you.
-The property contains two small cottages, approximately 50sq m in a 1000 sq m lot.
-The first cottage has a small but practical kitchen.
+The property contains two small cottages, approximately 50sq m each in a 1000 sq m lot.
+The cottage in this ad has a small but practical kitchen, a living room with fireplace and a bathroom which is access through the living room and is semi open air.
 The sleeping area for 2, is on the built-in mezzanine.
-The second cottage can accommodate up to 4 people, it has a kitchenette and is located on the lower tier next to the river.
-Both cottages share the same bathroom which can be found outside, as traditional Cretan homes were built.
 The cottages are quite simple, but appropriate.
 Mrs Angela, the owner, will offer true Cretan hospitality during your stay.

 The History of Kato Mixorouma

 The village is in a very calm place surrounded by mountains right on the river.
 It is in the old historical village of Kato Mixorouma where very few people currently live, as the new village is built about 200-300 meters away.
 The village has old houses of traditional cretan architecture, which we are now in the process of trying to get the state to fund in order to preserve and define it as a traditional village.
 Here is a little bit of history….The settlement of Kato Mixorouma is referenced in the first known recording of settlements in Crete by Fr.Barozzi in 1577 and in the Basilicata in 1630.
 It is also referenced in the Turkish census in 1659 and in the Egyptian census in 1834.